Damian4Lupa/currency-exchange-online/README.md

 ## Currency exchange online

-The app allows you to convert one of the 33 currencies into another.
-Thanks to downloading data from the European Central Bank, exchange rates are always valid.
+The application allows you to convert exchange rates between 33 different currencies from around the world.
+Thanks to the data collected from the European Central Bank, exchange rates are always valid.

+The application uses the API https://exchangeratesapi.io/

 ## Look how it looks